microsoft/botframework-components/docs/overview.md

 - Your component code
 - An implementation of the 'BotComponent' class to register your components with the runtime
   - You'll also need to update the `components` array in the `appsettings.json` file with your component name
-- A schema file that declares the inputs and outputs your component requires
+- One or more `.schema` files that declares the inputs and outputs your component requires
-- A `uischema` file to tell Composer where to display your components
+- One or more `.uischema` files to tell Composer where to display your components

 ## Packages

 Packages are bundles of functionality that can be shared between bots - they can include:

-- Declarative assets like dialogs, QnA files, language understand or language generation files
+- Declarative assets like dialogs, QnA files, language understanding or language generation files
 - Bot components like custom actions, triggers, or middleware
 - Schema and uischema files
 - Traditional package contents (modules, DLLs, other supporting files)